-The PHA will automatically approve one 60-day extension upon written request from the family.
+The PHA will automatically approve one 60-day extension upon written request from the family, not to exceed a total shopping time of 120-days.
 During an approved 60-day extension, the family may be provided with an option to shop outside of Bloomington, due to market conditions, and the PHA determines that the family is making a good faith effort to utilize their voucher.